DM8tyProgrammer/mighty-articles/editor-config.md

 > If you are using IDE specific rules, you are giving away IDE flexibility benefit 🙇.

 EditorConfig saves your team time by automatically importing configuration.
-It helps in reducing the effort to bring each team member to the same definition of coding standard whenever there is a change in "code standard".
+It helps in reducing the effort to bring each team member to the same definition of coding standards whenever there is a change in code standards.

 ## Reference